fireworks358/PaediatricWETFLAG/docs/index.md

 </p>

 > [!IMPORTANT]
-> Note: SORT paediatric drug calculations are not an approved medical device.
-Clinicians must make final judgement as to appropriate dosing.
+> Note: uidelines are provided for reference only and may not reflect the most current recommendations.
+Clinicians must exercise their own judgment for dosing and management.
+Accuracy is not guaranteed.